 The whole wallet is two sheets of leather folded and glued and sewn together, the springiness comes from the leather itself and the opening is controlled by a cleverly placed slit on each side of the inside of the wallet.

-The only issue I have with the design isn’t really an issue with the design… It’s an issue I’ve mentioned before, the comedically large bank notes we have here in the UK requiring each note has to be folded three times for it to fit the Micro Sleeve cash slot.
-So when carrying more than a few notes the slim profile of the Micro Sleeve can be affected and we wouldn’t want that.
-The sooner cash is no longer required the better.
+The only issue I have with the design isn’t really an issue with the design… It’s an issue I’ve mentioned before, it’s the comedically large bank notes we have here in the UK requiring each note has to be folded three times for it to fit the Micro Sleeve cash slot.
+So when carrying more than a few notes the slim profile of the Micro Sleeve can be affected and we wouldn’t want that would we?

 The Micro Sleeve is made from some of the nicest leather I’ve seen, I wonder if the quality and inherent stiffness of the leather is needed to facilitate the spring design and ensure it’s longevity.